Moms and Dads: Let’s Turn All Those Can’ts into Can-Dos

 I have fallen into the trap of relying on the can’ts too many times for my son, Ricochet, who has ADHD, autism, anxiety, and LDs.
 I have worked diligently over the last few years to be mindful of these instances and stop limiting his experiences.

-I could easily think of a lot of reasons why he shouldn’t go on the trip or why he couldn’t succeed at it.
+I could easily think of a lot of reasons why he shouldn’t have gone on the trip or why he couldn’t succeed at it.
 I knew how hard it would be for him to be overwhelmed by the noise and chaos of all those kids for 65 hours straight, without quiet refuge.
 I knew how upset he’d get if he weren’t able to sleep.
 I knew that just the anticipation of the sound intensity and crowds at the NBA basketball game made him panic.

 I think those three days were harder on me than on Ricochet.
 I worried every moment about him fleeing the group, getting along with his friends, not being teased and picked on, managing sensory overwhelm and anxiety… He, however, was determined to be a “grown up” and do what his peers could do.
 And so he went on the trip.